Script Development / DataFlux Func Sidecar

 str | Required | Connector ID |

-For the complete documentation on Sidecar, please refer to the 'Sidecar Guide'
+For the complete usage documentation of Sidecar, please refer to the 'Sidecar Guide'

 .shell(...)

-Invokes Sidecar to execute a Shell command, parameters are as follows:
+Invoke Sidecar to execute Shell commands, parameters are as follows:

 Parameter | Type | Required / Default | Description |